AsleyR/AsleyR/README.md

 <h2>💻 About Me</h2>

 <p>
 I'm just a guy learning to code 🧑‍💻.
-I'm fascinated by all-things regarding the world of tech , and love the idea of creating products that can help someone's life for the better ✨.
+I'm fascinated by all-things regarding the world of tech, and I love the idea of creating products that can help someone's life for the better ✨.
 If I'm not learning some new tech 📚, or working on a personal project, I'm chilling with a cup of coffee by my side ☕️.

 </p>

 <p>
 I work mostly with React and Express to make web apps, but for my other projects, I usually just work with Python and with the PySimpleGui library if the need for a Gui arises 🤷‍♂️.
-However, at the end of the day, I'm just a guy learning to code 🙃.
 </p>

 <p>